JonathanHolvey/web-deploy/README.md

 php PHPUnit ./tests
 ```

+## License

+This software is distributed under the GNU General Public License v3.
+Copyright 2017-2018 Jonathan Holvey.

 ## Credits

 This project was inspired by *Easy Git Code Deploy*, which is available from [codecanyon.net](https://codecanyon.net/item/easy-git-code-deploy/8586366).